 Try to keep this part of your statement as formal as possible.
 It can be easy to let your emotions get the best of you.
 But it won’t help your case if you get too excited.
 Write down your initial thoughts and complete the full statement once you have calmed down.
 This can be an incredibly stressful time filled with a lot of uncertainties.
 It’s important to submit a neutral statement that will not compromise your case.

 Correspond properly with the other party

-Exchange all personal information from the other driver.
+Exchange all personal information with the other driver.
 Find out their full legal name, address, insurance policy number, and contact information.
 Remember to get an accurate description of their car and license plate.
-This can be very emotional, but try to stay calm when interacting.
+Despite how you feel towards the other party, try to stay calm when interacting.
 Do not admit fault to the other party and try to keep interactions to a minimum.
-Keep record of any messages and conversations you have.
+It’s best to let your lawyer or insurance company do all the interactions after this point.
+Keep record of any messages and conversations you do have.

 Gather as much evidence as possible

-It’s important to recreate the scene as much as possible.
-Take as many pictures and videos as possible, and sketch the scene if possible.
+Recreate the scene as much as possible and take as many pictures and videos as you can.
+Next, sketch the scene of the crash.
 See if you can talk to any witnesses who are willing to cooperate, and get statements from them as well.
-Speak to the officer on the scene and get their name, badge number, and contact information.
+You will need to call law enforcement to inspect the scene.
+After the officer has assessed the scene, get their name, badge number, and contact information.
 Police will often take their own pictures, sketches, and statements that will be available to you within 24 hours.
 A copy of their report may reveal something you did not see upon the initial crash.

 Be sure to speak with the police as much as possible.
-Their statements will reveal what damages were caused by your accident and nothing more.
-Even though it may be intimidating interacting with police, speaking with them more than the other party will ensure everything is properly handled.
+Their statements will only reveal damages caused by your accident and nothing more.
+Even though it may be intimidating interacting with police, speaking with them ensures everything is properly handled.
 The police report only acts as a record of the accident, it is not a claim on your insurance.